It's Not the Target, It's the Background: Rethinking Infrared Small Target Detection via Deep Patch-Free Low-Rank Representations: Experiment

 The self-attention mechanism \cite{liu2023infrared} is essential for capturing long-range dependencies, making it particularly effective for modeling the low-rank structure of background regions.
 Placing self-attention at the lowest-resolution feature map also reduces computational cost due to the smaller spatial size.

 As shown in Table~\ref{Tab:UNet}, introducing a single self-attention block significantly improves performance.
 However, adding multiple blocks leads to degradation.
 This can be attributed to the lack of inductive bias in self-attention \cite{liu2023infrared}; when overused, it behaves like deep clustering—useful for compression but detrimental to reconstruction fidelity.
 Thus, a restrained application of self-attention is key to balancing compression efficiency with accurate reconstruction.
+Furthermore, we attempted to replace the self-attention mechanism with a tensor-based alternative, namely the Tensor Generation Module (TGM) and Tensor Reconstruction Module (TRM) proposed in \cite{chen2020tensor}, which perform explicit CP tensor decomposition.
+However, this substitution resulted in a significant drop in performance.
+We attribute this to the fact that explicit low-rank constraints in infrared imagery are more appropriately applied at the patch-image level rather than the image level.
+Direct decomposition in the full image domain imposes overly rigid constraints that hinder effective feature representation and reconstruction.